 • Married and the sole income-earner.
 The IRS allows married couples who file a joint tax return to each contribute to IRAs, even when one spouse does not have taxable compensation.
 So if you’re the breadwinner in your relationship, you could set up an IRA for yourself and open a spousal IRA to make contributions on behalf of your spouse.

 • Self-employed or plan to be.
 People who are self-employed can use traditional, Roth, or SEP IRAs to save for retirement.
 You might end up with multiple IRAs if you were an employee who had a traditional or Roth IRA, then later went out on your own as an entrepreneur.
-You could then open a SEP IRA, which allows for tax-deductible contributions and a higher annual contribution limit ($66,000 in 2023).
+You could then open a SEP IRA, which allows for tax-deductible contributions and a higher annual contribution limit ($69,000 in 2024, and $66,000 in 2023).

 Reasons You Might Want Your IRAs With Different Companies